buraglio/forwardingplane.net/content/post/2014-09-08-why-you-dont-need-a-firewall-how-to-secure-an-open-perimeter-network.md

 ---
 id: 1051
-title: 'Why you don't need a firewall [how to secure an open perimeter network]'
+title: "Why you don't need a firewall [how to secure an open perimeter network"
 date: '2014-09-08T01:30:07-05:00'
 author: buraglio
 layout: post